-- (e) An applicant for a new or expanded Traumatic Brain Injury Facility shall demonstrate the intent to meet the standards of the Commission on Accreditation of Rehabilitation Facilities (CARF) which apply to post acute brain injury programs and residential services within twenty-four (24) months of accepting its first patient.
-An applicant for an expanded Traumatic Brain Injury Facility or program shall be CARF-certified as of the date of its application and shall furnish proof of the certification as a part of the Certificate of Need application process. (f) An applicant for a new or expanded Traumatic Brain Injury Facility shall demonstrate the intent to meet the licensure Rules of the Georgia Department of Human Resources Healthcare Facility Regulation Division for such facilities.
-An applicant for an expanded Traumatic Brain Injury Facility or program shall demonstrate a lack of uncorrected deficiencies as documented by letter from the Georgia Department of Human Resources_Healthcare Facility Regulation Division. - (g) An applicant for a new or expanded Traumatic Brain Injury Facility shall have written policies and procedures for utilization review.
-Such review shall consider the rehabilitation necessity for the service, quality of client care, rates of utilization and other considerations generally accepted as appropriate for review. - (h) An applicant for a new or expanded Traumatic Brain Injury Facility shall document the existence of referral arrangements, including transfer agreements, with an acute care hospital within the planning region to provide emergency medical treatment to any patient who requires such care.
-If the nearest acute-care hospital is in an adjacent planning region, the applicant may document the existence of transfer agreements with that hospital in lieu of such agreements with a hospital located within the planning region. - (i) An applicant for a new or expanded Traumatic Brain Injury Facility shall document that the Facility will be financially accessible by: - 1. providing sufficient documentation that unreimbursed services for indigent and charity patients in a new or expanded Facility shall be offered at a standard which meets or exceeds three (3) percent (3%) of annual gross revenues for the Facility after provisions have been made for bad debt and Medicaid/Medicare contractual adjustments have been deducted.
-If an applicant, or any facility owned or operated by the applicant's parent organization, received a Certificate of Need (CON) for a Traumatic Brain Injury Facility and the Certificate Oof Need included an expectation that a certain level of un-reimbursed indigent and/or charity care would be provided in the Facility(ies), the applicant shall provide sufficient documentation of the Facility's provision of such care.
-An applicant's history, or the history of any facility owned or operated by the applicant's parent organization, of not following through with a Certificate of ONeed expectation of providing indigent and/or charity care at or above the level agreed to will constitute sufficient justification to deny an application; and
+- (e)An applicant for a new or expanded Traumatic Brain Injury Facility shall demonstrate the intent to meet the standards of the Commission on Accreditation of Rehabilitation Facilities (CARF) which apply to post acute brain injury programs and residential services within twenty-four (24) months of accepting its first patient.
+An applicant for an expanded Traumatic Brain Injury Facility or program shall be CARF-certified as of the date of its application and shall furnish proof of the certification as a part of the Certificate of Need application process. - (f) An applicant for a new or expanded Traumatic Brain Injury Facility shall demonstrate the intent to meet the licensure Rules of the Healthcare Facility Regulation Division for such facilities.
+An applicant for an expanded Traumatic Brain Injury Facility or program shall demonstrate a lack of uncorrected deficiencies as documented by letter from the Healthcare Facility Regulation Division. - (g)An applicant for a new or expanded Traumatic Brain Injury Facility shall have written policies and procedures for utilization review.
+Such review shall consider the rehabilitation necessity for the service, quality of client care, rates of utilization and other considerations generally accepted as appropriate for review. - (h)An applicant for a new or expanded Traumatic Brain Injury Facility shall document the existence of referral arrangements, including transfer agreements, with an acute care hospital within the planning region to provide emergency medical treatment to any patient who requires such care.
+If the nearest acute-care hospital is in an adjacent planning region, the applicant may document the existence of transfer agreements with that hospital in lieu of such agreements with a hospital located within the planning region.

-2. agreeing to participate in the Medicare and Medicaid programs, whenever these programs are available to the Facility.
+- (i) An applicant for a new or expanded Traumatic Brain Injury Facility shall document that the Facility will be financially accessible by: - 1. providing sufficient documentation that un-reimbursed services for indigent and charity patients in a new or expanded Facility shall be offered at a standard which meets or exceeds three percent (3%) of annual gross revenues for the Facility after provisions have been made for bad debt and Medicaid/Medicare contractual adjustments have been deducted.
+If an applicant, or any facility owned or operated by the applicant's parent organization, received a Certificate of Need for a Traumatic Brain Injury Facility and the Certificate of Need included an expectation that a certain level of un-reimbursed indigent and/or charity care would be provided in the Facility(ies), the applicant shall provide sufficient documentation of the Facility's provision of such care.
+An applicant's history, or the history of any facility owned or operated by the applicant's parent organization, of not following through with a Certificate of Need expectation of providing indigent and/or charity care at or above the level agreed to will constitute sufficient justification to deny an application; and - agreeing to participate in the Medicare and Medicaid programs, whenever these programs are available to the Facility. - (j) Reserved. - (k) An applicant for a new or expanded Traumatic Brain Injury Facility shall document an agreement to provide the Department requested information and statistical data related to the operation of such a Facility and to report that information and statistical data to the Department on a yearly basis, and as needed, in a format requested by the Department and in a timely manner.